 A mixer tap or shower

 Mains pressure water is at a much higher pressure than gravity-fed water, like the water from your hot water cylinder.
-If mains-pressure water and low-pressure water mix, for example, in a mixer tap, the mains pressure cold water may displace the hot water.
-It pushes back through the hot water cylinder and back into the cold water storage cistern.
+If the two bodies of water mix, the cold water will displace the hot.
+It will push back through the hot water cylinder and back into the cold water storage cistern.